-Paul Born grew up in the Fraser Valley of British Columbia as the son of Mennonite refugees.
-This in part is what made him deeply curious about and engaged in ideas that cause people to work together for the common good, work that he describes as collective altruism.
+Paul Born grew up as the son of Mennonite refugees.
+This is what has made him deeply curious about and engaged in ideas that cause people to work together for the common good.

 “For many years now, Paul Born has been among the most trusted, tender, and practical voices about how to create community.
 This beautiful book embodies each of those qualities and is a work to be used well and treasured for years to come.”